Macrometacorp/docs/docs/search/example/patterns.md

 ## Exact Value Matching

-In the most basic version of search is to match the presence of an exact value.
-The exact value can be either strings, numbers, number ranges, or booleans.
+The simplest way to search is finding an exact value.
+The exact value can be strings, numbers, number ranges, or Booleans.
 Here we can index and search strings using an identity analyzer.

-The view used for exact value matching can be defined as shown in the following example:
+This example indexes and searches for strings using an identity analyzer:

 ```bash
 curl --location --request PUT 'https://<HOST>/_fabric/Hotels/_api/search/view/sample1_view1/properties' \